Harry Ferguson: Business career

 The new enterprise manufactured the Ferguson plough incorporating the patented "Duplex" hitch system mainly intended for the Fordson "F" tractor.
-Following several more years of development, Ferguson's new hydraulic version of the three-point linkage was first seen on his prototype "Ferguson Black" or ‘Irish tractor’ as Harry called it, now in the Science Museum, Kensington, London.
+Following several more years of development, Ferguson's new hydraulic version of the three-point linkage was first seen on his prototype Ferguson black tractor or 'Irish tractor' as Harry called it, now in the Ulster Transport Museum.
 A production version of the "Black" was introduced in May 1936, made at one of the David Brown factories in Huddersfield, Yorkshire, and designated Ferguson Model A tractor.

 Ferguson's interests were merged with those of David Brown junior to create the Ferguson-Brown Company.

 In October 1938, Ferguson demonstrated his latest tractor to Henry Ford at Dearborn, and they made the famous "handshake agreement".
 Ferguson took with him his latest patents covering future improvements to the Ferguson tractor and it is these that led to the Ford-Ferguson 9N introduced to the world on 29 June 1939.
 The 1938 agreement intended that the Ferguson tractor should also be made in the UK at the Ford Ltd factory at Dagenham, Essex but Ford did not have full control at Dagenham and, while Ford Ltd did import US-made 9N/2Ns, Dagenham did not make any.

 Henry Ford II, Ford's grandson, ended the handshake agreement on 30 June 1947, following unsuccessful negotiations with Ferguson, but continued to produce a tractor, the 8N, incorporating Ferguson's inventions, the patents on almost all of which had not yet expired, and Ferguson was left without a tractor to sell in North America.
 Ferguson's reaction was a lawsuit demanding compensation for damage to his business and for Ford's illegal use of his designs.
 The case was settled out of court in April 1952 for just over $9 million.
 The court case cost him about half of that and a great deal of stress and ill health.

 By 1952, most of the important Ferguson patents had expired, and this allowed Henry Ford II to claim that the case had not restricted Ford's activities too much.
 It follows that all the world's other tractor manufacturers could also use Ferguson's inventions, which they duly did.
 A year later Ferguson merged with Massey Harris to become Massey-Harris-Ferguson Co., later Massey Ferguson.

 Standard Motor Company

 As a consequence of Dagenham's failure to make the tractors, Harry Ferguson made a deal with Sir John Black of the Standard Motor Company to refit their armaments factory at Banner Lane, Coventry.
-Production of the latest Ferguson tractor, the TE20, started in the autumn of 1946, over 20,800 TEs being built by the end of 1947.
+Production of the latest Ferguson tractor, the TE20, started in the autumn of 1946, with over 20,800 TEs being built by the end of 1947.
 To fill the gap in Ferguson's sales in the US, thousands of TEs were shipped over from England.